Why Should You Consider an Ambulatory Surgery Center in 2023?

 Impact on Outpatient PCI Medicare Rates

-CMS estimates that if 5% of coronary interventions shifted to the ASC setting in 2020, Medicare payments will be reduced by $20 million, since procedures can be offered at rates 35-50% lower than the hospital setting (Mitzel, Toth, 2020).
+CMS estimates that if 5% of coronary interventions shifted to the ASC setting in 2020, Medicare payments will be reduced by $20 million in a single year, since procedures can be offered at rates 35-50% lower than in the hospital setting (Mitzel, Toth, 2020).
 CV care is anticipated to become widespread and successful at providing significant operational and economic efficiencies while allowing for competitive pricing and ease of patient access.